stegosaurs/stegosaurus-savor/README.md

 ## Usage

-> Some usage instructions
+> Go to https://stegosavor.herokuapp.com/ to use!

 ## Requirements

-- Node 0.10.x
+- Node ^6.0.0
-- Redis 2.6.x
-- Postgresql 9.1.x
-- etc
-- etc

 ## Development